Injury & Malpractice Attorney Serving Clients Near Dallas, Ft. Worth, Plano, Arlington, Irving, North Texas & Arkansas

 Your lawsuit is how you make a negligent doctor take personal responsibility for the damage he caused.
 It is only fair that you be compensated for your harms and losses caused by a negligent doctor.
 Your surgeon has medical malpractice insurance for this precise purpose.

-And if you don't stand up and insist on justice, the same thing that happened to you will happen again.
-Medical malpractice lawsuits are how medical safety rules get enforced.
+Your lawsuit is also about stopping the malpractice.
+If you don't stand up and insist on justice, the same thing that happened to you could happen again.
 Your lawsuit could save a life.
-Giving a negligent surgeon a pass when he breaks a safety rule just means that he'll break it again and hurt someone else.

 - Get a second opinion.
 If you think your surgeon hurt you by medical malpractice, get another surgeon involved in your case right away.
 You deserve clear and complete answers.
 If you aren't getting them, you need a different doctor on your case immediately.
 If you are getting terrible nursing care, get out of that hospital and into a better one.
 Insist on talking to the hospital administration.
 People that insist on getting better care get it.